Mikroways/mw_application/README.md

     end
   end
 ```

+*Take a look at the custom helper defined.
+It can be accessed via `application_resource`*

 The above example will create a resource named my_app that can be used in other
 cookbooks as: